 First, the fig tree occupied a specially favored position.
 It was not unusual to see fig trees, thorn trees and apple trees in the same vineyards.
 The soil was so shallow and poor that trees were grown wherever there was soil to grow them but the fig tree had its chance, and had not proved worthy of it.

 Very often, Jesus reminded people, and by implication in this parable, that they would be judged according to the opportunities they had.

-During this Lent, it might be well to take stock of the opportunities that you’ve had in life and how you responded to them.
-As I approach the celebration of the fiftieth anniversary of the ordination to my priesthood this May, I am beginning to look back over those fifty years with a little trepidation.
+During this Lent, it might be well to take stock of the opportunities that we’ve had in life and how we responded to them.
+Now that I’ve returned to my Diocese of Orlando this spring, that’s kinda what I’ve been doing.